GaiaNet-AI/docs/docs/node-guide/customize.md

 its own system prompt.

 The `--rag-prompt` is the system prompt to be prefixed in front of the context from the vector search result.
 The combined `rag-prompt` and context replaces any system prompt the user might set.
+When the user makes a request to the GaiaNet node, the node first searches the knowledge base for relevant text.
+It then puts the search result text into the LLM query as context.
+The `rag-prompt` is to introduce the context to the LLM.
+It is written in natural language.
+You can in fact put a lot of complex instructions into the prompt, such as how and when to answer questions, speaking styles, and overall background information about the task.

 The `--rag-policy` option specifies where the `rag-prompt` and context should go.
 By default, its value is `system-message` and it puts the context in the system prompt as we discussed.
 But you could also set it to `last-user-message`, which